-Olive oil is reportedly found effective in curing cradle cap (5), a form of dandruff that leads to the formation of a dry, flaky skin layer on the baby’s head.
+Olive oil is reportedly found effective in curing cradle capiXHarmless skin condition marked by the appearance of scaly patches on a baby’s scalp (4), a form of dandruff that leads to the formation of a dry, flaky skin layer on the baby’s head.
 Hydrating properties of olive oil can act as a natural remedy in removing cradle caps in infants.

 - Apply olive oil on the baby’s scalp.